fungamer2-2/AmoreliaAI/README.md

 Before responding, the AI is prompted to generate a list of thoughts from its perspective.
 This helps make it a bit more realistic, and think as if it truly had its own personality.

+Additionally, the AI is designed to look for and gather insights to add to its memory, in order to gain a higher-level understanding of the user.

 ## Emotion system

 The emotion system is based on the PAD (Pleasure-Arousal-Dominance) state model.
 Interactions with the AI will elicit emotions, which affect its mood.
 Its current emotions may affect its responses.

 ## Memory system

-The AI companion also has a long-term memory system to recall relevant memories from previous conversations.
+The AI companion also has a long-term memory system to recall relevant memories and insights from previous conversations.
 It includes two types of memory: short-term and long-term.

 - Short-term memory: Memories that the AI has either experienced recently or recalled recently.
-This has a limited capacity, and any memories that get flushed out of short-term memory are sent to long-term memory.
+This is always available in-context, but has a limited capacity, and any memories that get flushed out of short-term memory are sent to long-term memory.
 - Long term memory: Stores the memories and experiences to be retrieved whenever they become relevant.
 Recalled memories return to short-term memory.